Skip to main content

 • Child’s Pose.
 In a child’s pose, you start by sitting on your heels, with your knees on each side (hip-width apart).
 Your hands should be resting on your thighs.
 Once you are in position, push your torso towards your thighs.
 At the same time, stretch your arms overhead while your palms and forehead rest on the floor.

 • Cat Cow Variation.
-To do this variation, start by lifting your lower back from the ground while your knees and palms are positioned on the floor, supporting your pose.
-Gently arch your lower back towards the ground while also tilting your pelvis up.
+To do this variation, lift your lower back from the ground while your knees and palms are positioned on the floor, supporting your pose.
+Gently arch your lower back towards the ground while tilting your pelvis up.

 • Forward Fold.
 Forward fold pose involves bringing your upper body closer to the lower body.
-Stand on your toes, and lean forward, gently bringing your head as close to your knees as possible.
+Stand on your toes and lean forward, gently getting your head as close to your knees as possible.
 Support the position by placing your hands at the back of your lower leg.

 • Side-Lying Pose.
-The side-lying pose is another yoga position found effective for pain relief in spinal stenosis patients.
+The side-lying pose is another yoga position found compelling for pain relief in spinal stenosis patients.
 It is performed at the end of the yoga sequence and is supposed to relax your body after strenuous exercise.
-Simply lie on each side of your body for 3 minutes each, with a pillow under your head.
+Lie on each side of your body for 3 minutes, with a pillow under your head.

-When doing these yoga poses, concentrate on your breathing, and make sure to take deep breaths.
+When doing these yoga poses, concentrate on breathing and take deep breaths.

 4. Herbs

-Having profound medicinal properties, herbs continue to be an integral element of ayurvedic medicine.
+With profound medicinal properties, herbs remain an integral element of Ayurvedic medicine.
 Pain, swelling, and weakness are characteristic of spinal stenosis, and these symptoms can be managed with the anti-inflammatory action of the following herbs:

 Cannabidiol